VR in Property: a real selling point

 Photos can be deceiving.
 With just a few tricks of the trade, those pesky but talented photographers can turn a 1-bed cupboard into a palatial pad.
 Forget camera trickery, with VR, no longer will you arrive at a house only to be presented with something far from what you were expecting.
 In fact, you don’t even have to leave the comfort of your own home.

 Virtual Reality tours are now being used by estate agents and property developers, allowing potential buyers to see real estate in greater detail.
 Companies like Manhattan Loft Gardens and 1508LONDON have been using it to reach a larger and perhaps geographically challenged clientele.
-The viewer can gain more of a sense and feel for the place and it’s not just potential buyers that are set to win.
+With a VR property tour, viewers can gain more of a sense and feel for the place – and it’s not just potential buyers that are set to win.

-Advertisers and property developers can use VR to curate this ‘sense and feel’ in order to fit in with their branding.
-In fact, Manhattan Loft Gardens did just this.
-Their branding to promote a new way of high-rise living featured not only a specially curated VR experience but the commentary from influential people in the industry – including the fashion features director of Vogue.
-Creating a sense and feel that their developments are not only an exciting investment but at the tip top of the high-end spectrum.
+Advertisers and property developers can use VR to curate this ‘sense and feel’ in order to advance their brand identity.
+An example of this is Manhattan Loft Gardens, a luxe apartment development in Stratford, which utilised a specially curated VR experience with commentary from influential people in the industry – including the fashion features director of Vogue.
+This created a sense and feel that their developments are not only an exciting investment but at the top of the high-end spectrum.

 It’s not all bricks and mortar

 The property industry as we know is not just bricks and mortar, it’s also about promoting enviable lifestyles.
 In the UK, VR is mainly being used to sell prime London real estate (think the blue and green end of a Monopoly board), to wealthy international buyers.
 These potential clients will often expect the best and this tech is an excellent tool to demonstrate what developers have to offer.